mdbergmann/lfe-ls/README.md

 - `textDocument/didClose` notification which deletes the document in memory.
 - `textDocument/didSave` notification
 - `textDocument/completion` request/response implements global symbols and loaded modules as well as module functions.
+- `textDocument/publishDiagnostics` notification to push compile diagnostics on saving a file.

 Planned further support is:

 - hover support for showing documentation (via eldoc in Eglot).
-- sending compiler diagnostics back to the LSP client.

 Auto-completion is rudimentary right now.
 It completes global symbols/atoms, functions/macros and functions on a module basis by parsing the text and looking for ':' character which indicates completing for a module.
 There is a lot of room for improvement.
 I.e.: functions within a module could be parsed from the text, or variables within a let.